gonzalo123/using/README.md

 As we can see we can forget to close() our file instance. "using" will do it for us, even if one exception is triggered inside.

-We also can use an array of instances (implementing the IDisponsable interface of course)
+We also can use an array of instances (implementing the IDisposable interface of course)

 ```php
 using([new Bar, new Foo], function (Bar $bar, Foo $foo) {